DataDog/hiring-engineers/answers.md

 ### Setting up a Monitor

 I created a monitor to send me an e-mail whenever the random value went over 0.9.
-I made the alert a multi alert by host.
-I wrote a message with a link to my dashboard.
+I made the alert a multi alert by host and wrote an alert message with a link to my dashboard.
 The alert message that I received is displayed in Figure 6.
 I also set up scheduled downtime between 7pm and 9am daily.
 Figure 7 shows a screenshot of the scheduled downtime alert I recieved in my e-mail.

 ![G-Mail Alert](https://raw.githubusercontent.com/shauncarland/hiring-engineers/support-engineer/gmail_alert.png)